 With investments of more than $1 billion in real estate projects over the next 10 years, including more than 4,000 new units, the city of Candiac is the centre of residential economic development on the South Shore of Montreal.

 While sales are 20 times higher than those of the Greater Montreal market, the increase of the acquisition cost of homes has remained very low at 1.3% in the last 12 months*2.
-This increase in the median price of its residences is one of the lowest in the area and is four times lower than that of the Greater Montreal market.1* The QFREB Barometer (Quebec Federation of Real Estate Boards), 2nd quarter 2018 2* As of October 2018
+This increase in the median price of its residences is one of the lowest in the area and is four times lower than that of the Greater Montreal market.*Sources: JLR, 1st half 2020 and The Barometer (Quebec Professional Association of Real Estate Brokers), 2nd quarter 2018

 Due to sound management of its finances, the City of Candiac has one of the lowest tax rates of comparable surrounding municipalities, which represents substantial savings for its residents.